Choosing a Doctor of Psychology in Behavioral Health Leadership Specialization

-Walden University is an accredited institution offering a PsyD in Behavioral Health Leadership degree program online.
+Walden University is an accredited institution offering a Doctor of Psychology in Behavioral Health Leadership degree program online.
 Expand your career options and earn your degree using a convenient, flexible learning platform that fits your busy life.

-Note on licensure: The PsyD in Behavioral Health Leadership is not a licensure program and does not prepare an individual to become a licensed psychology professional.
+Note on licensure: The Doctor of Psychology in Behavioral Health Leadership is not a licensure program and does not prepare an individual to become a licensed psychology professional.

 Walden University is accredited by The Higher Learning Commission, www.hlcommission.org.